 The amount of mitigation required (acres) to offset the unavoidable losses described above was developed to allow for the development of mitigation costs, which would be factored into the overall cost of each alternative.
-To develop mitigation amounts (acres) needed, HSIs were developed using the same evaluation species for a hypothetical on-site compensatory mitigation site (Figure 1).
+To develop mitigation amounts (acres) needed, HSIs were developed using the same evaluation species for a hypothetical off-site compensatory mitigation site.
 In order to apply the HSI models and HEP framework, assumptions were made about the mitigation site:

-1. The mitigation site would be located in current cropland

-- 2. Suitable soils would be present for wetland restoration (i.e., hydric soils) - 3.
+- 1. The mitigation site would be located in exiting wetland habitats - 2.
+Suitable soils would be present to maintain wetlands (i.e., hydric soils) overtime - 3.
 Site conditions would allow for the restoration of wetland hydrology or enhancement of surface water - 4.
-Soil conditions would allow for the satisfactory establishment of native plant species including emergent and woody wetland species - 5.
-Mitigation construction and implementation would take one year - 6.
-Project life was established as 50 years
+Soil conditions would allow for the satisfactory establishment of native plant species including emergent and woody wetland species

+5. Project life was established as 50 years